 - Can we afford to invest in this internal project?

-Answering these kinds of questions can feel like a complete guessing game without the right metrics and processes around utilization and capacity forecasting in your agency.
+Answering these kinds of questions can feel like a complete guessing game without the right metrics and processes around capacity forecasting in your agency.

-As your team gets bigger, and growth gets faster – the need to have visibility into your future resourcing needs grows with it.
+As your team gets bigger, overhead costs increase, and growth gets faster – the need to have visibility into your future resourcing needs grows with it.

 That’s why in this blog post, we’re going to walk you through everything you need to know about how to effectively track utilization, calculate capacity, and forecast your resourcing needs.